Art Tatum: 1927–1937

 Tatum's first solo piano job in New York was at the Onyx Club, which was later reported to have paid him "$45 a week and free whiskey".
 The Onyx was one of the first jazz clubs to open on 52nd Street, which became the city's focal point for public jazz performance for more than a decade.
-Tatum recorded his first four released solo sides, for Brunswick Records, in March 1933: "St. Louis Blues", "Sophisticated Lady", "Tea for Two", and "Tiger Rag".
-The last of these was a minor hit, impressing the public with its startling tempo of approximately 376 (quarter note) beats per minute, and with right-hand eighth notes adding to the technical feat.

 Tatum's only known child, Orlando, was born in 1933, when Tatum was 24.
 The mother was Marnette Jackson, a waitress in Toledo; the pair were not married.
 It is likely that neither parent had a major role in raising their son, who pursued a military career and died in the 1980s.
+In June 1947, Variety reported that Marnette sued Tatum for $3,735 plus interest for support of their son.

 During the hard economic times of 1934 and 1935, Tatum mostly played in clubs in Cleveland, but also recorded in New York four times in 1934 and once in 1935.
 He also performed on national radio, including for the Fleischman Hour broadcast hosted by Rudy Vallee in 1935.
 In August of that year, he married Ruby Arnold, who was from Cleveland.
 The next month, he began a residence of about a year at the Three Deuces in Chicago, initially as a soloist and then in a quartet of alto saxophone, guitar, and drums.

+In New York, Tatum encountered a 13-year-old Hazel Scott, who was a musical child prodigy and classical piano student at Juilliard.
+She later became a popular sensation by pioneering her signature style of "swinging the classics" and breaking barriers as the first Black woman to host her own national network television show.
+Tatum and Fats Waller became close with Hazel and her family and introduced her to stride piano.
+Recognizing her exceptional technical facility, Tatum mentored the young pianist in rapid hand speed, dexterity, and contrapuntal movement.
+He actively encouraged her to shift her focus toward popular music, advising her to study the blues to add structure and deeper emotional texture to her interpretations.
+Consequently, biographer Karen Chilton noted that Scott's subsequent recordings beginning in 1939 clearly reflect a distinctive, Tatum-inspired swing style.
+Tatum would later mentor pianist, Dorothy Donegan, who also crossed over from classical to jazz, and was known for her flamboyant style.
+Tatum reportedly called her "the only woman who can make me practice."